-10.4.2.17 Urban Design Implementation
+10.4.2.16 Urban Design Implementation

-- Urban Design goals and policies of this Plan may be further specified in urban design guidelines and land use planning approval processes.
-The Urban Design goals of this section will be implemented through:

-- a) Zoning by-law

-- b) Draft Plan of Subdivisions/Condominium

-- c) Secondary plans

-- d) Urban design guidelines

-- e) Accessibility and universal design guidelines

-- f) Site plan control
+- 1. Urban Design goals and policies of this Plan may be further specified in urban design guidelines and land use planning approval processes.
+The Urban Design goals of this section will be implemented through: - a) Zoning by-law - b) Draft Plan of Subdivisions/Condominium - c) Secondary plans - d) Urban design guidelines including the County Residential Intensification Guideline - e) Accessibility and universal design guidelines - f) Site plan control - g) Committee of Adjustment - 2.
+Development approvals shall consider elements of design in order to assist in achieving the goals of this plan. - 3.
+For the purpose of Site Plan Control, building design shall include matters of exterior design, including without limitation: the character, scale, appearance and design features of buildings.

-- g) Committee of Adjustment - 2.
-Development approvals shall consider elements of design in order to assist in achieving the goals of this plan. - For the purpose of Site Plan Control, building design shall include matters of exterior design, including without limitation: the character, scale, appearance and design features of buildings. - 4.
-The Township may develop urban design guidelines.
-Design guidelines provide a standard to evaluate development proposals and guide development through the site plan process. - 5.
+- 4. The Township may develop urban design guidelines.
+Design guidelines, such as the County Residential Intensification Guideline, will provide a standard to evaluate development proposals and guide development through the site plan process. - 5.
 The Township may require urban design studies such as project-specific urban design guidelines in support of development applications in areas of intensification. - 6.
 The Township may require impact studies such as: heritage impact; traffic impact; storm water management; snow storage; and shadow impact analysis through the site plan control process to evaluate impacts of the proposed development on surrounding properties, public spaces or amenity areas.